DesignWeaver3D/Detessellate/Macros/VarSet-Update/README.md

 - **Error Resilience**: Comprehensive error handling to manage and recover from issues during updates.

 ## How to Use
-1. Run the macro in FreeCAD.
+1. Run the macro in FreeCAD by clicking the tool icon.
 2. Select a VarSet from the dropdown.
 3. Choose the variable you want to modify.
 4. Edit any of the object properties in their respective fields (e.g., name, group or tooltip).